programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 {% include figure.html filename="sotu-number-of-words.jpg" caption="Number of words in each State of the Union Address plotted by year." %}

-It seems that for the most part addresses steadily from 1790 to around 1850, and then increase again until the end of the 19th century.
+It seems that for the most part addresses steadily decreased from 1790 to around 1850, and then increase again until the end of the 19th century.
 The length dramatically decreased around World War I, with a handful of fairly large outliers scattered throughout the 20th century.
 Is there any rational behind these changes?
 Setting the color of the points